submariner-io/submariner-website/src/content/getting-started/quickstart/external/_index.md

     In above case, all of them are deployed inside 192.168.122.0/24 segment.
     However, it is only required that cluster-a and test-vm are in the same segment.
     Other clusters, cluster-b and any additional clusters, can be deployed in different segments or even in any other networks in the internet.
     Also, these clusters can be multi-node cluster.

     On the other hand, subnets of non-cluster hosts should be distinguished from those of all the clusters to easily specify the external network CIDR.
     In above case, cluster-a and cluster-b belongs to 192.168.122.0/25 network and test-vm belongs to 192.168.122.128/25 network.
     Therefore, the external network CIDR for this configuration is 192.168.122.128/25.
-    In test environment for just one host, we will be able to specify external network CIDR, like 192.168.122.142/32, however design of the subnet needs to be considered when more hosts are added.
+    In test environment for just one host, we will be able to specify external network CIDR, like 192.168.122.142/32.
+    However design of the subnet needs to be considered when more hosts are added.

 2. Choose the Pod CIDR and the Service CIDR for k8s clusters and deply them.